-- Wood is the only naturally renewable building material and it is documented that for decades forest growth in North America has exceeded forest harvest.
+· Wood is the only building material that is naturally renewable.
+Documentation shows that forest growth in North America has exceeded forest harvest for decades.

-- Advancements in wood product manufacturing technology continue to improve wood's sustainability after it is harvested.
+· Technological advancements in wood product manufacturing continue to improve wood’s sustainability after it is harvested.

 · Wood is also considered an energy efficient product.